google/software-product-sprint/walkthroughs/week-0-setup/github-setup-walkthrough.md

 To give your advisor access to your repo, add them as a collaborator.

 1. Navigate to your repo's page in GitHub.
-2. Go to the `Settings` tab.
+1. Go to the `Settings` tab.
-3. Select `Collaborators`.
+1. Select `Manage Access` in the navigation menu.
+1. Click `Invite a Collaborator`.
-4. Add your Project Advisor using their GitHub username or email address.
+1. Add your Project Advisor using their GitHub username or email address.

 Your advisor can now help with code reviews.